ClementLaval/unanime/README.md

 Go back to first frame and play animation.

 #### .finish()
-Go back to the last frame animation.
+Go to the last frame animation.

 #### .cancel()
 Stop and remove animation from browser.